Minimal and maximal spectra as the Stone-\v{C}ech compactification: The Stone- C ech compactification of an arbitrary space

 \section{The Stone-\v{C}ech compactification of an arbitrary space}

-It is well known that every completely regular topological space admits the Stone-\v{C}ech compactification.
-In this section, we prove ``every topological space admits the Stone-\v{C}ech compactification''.
-To realize this, first we prove some results which are interesting in their own right.
-These results are also proved in \cite{Stekelenburg} by using the theory of ultrafilters.
-In fact this work \cite{Stekelenburg} was the main motivation in emerging the ideas of this section.
-We will proceed by using the ring-theoretic methods.
-We believe that this approach is so simple than the theory of ultrafiters. \\ Let $X$ be a topological space, $x\in X$ and $M$ a maximal ideal of $\mathcal{P}(X)$.
-Then we say that $M$ is convergent (or, \emph{Zariski convergent}) to the point $x$ if whenever $U$ is an open of $X$ containing $x$, then $M\in D(U)$. \\
+In this section we give a new proof to the fact that every topological space admits the Stone-\v{C}ech compactification.
+To realize this goal, we first obtain some results which are interesting in their own right.
+We should mention that these results are not new and can be found in the literature which are obtained by using the theory of ultrafilters.
+Maybe the only novelty is that we will use only the ring-theoretical methods, it seems that this approach is much simpler than the theory of ultrafilters. \\

+We begin with the following key definition (this notion is due to Henri Cartan, we interpreted it into the language of commutative algebra).

+\begin{definition} Let $X$ be a topological space, $x\in X$ and $M$ a maximal ideal of $\mathcal{P}(X)$.
+We say that $M$ is convergent to the point $x$ if whenever $U$ is an open subset of $X$ containing $x$, then $M\in D(U)$. \end{definition}

 \begin{lemma} Let $X$ be a set.
-If $M$ is a maximal ideal of $\mathcal{P}(X)$ then $\mathcal{P}(\eta)^{\ast}(M)$ is convergent to the point $M\in \beta X=\Spec\mathcal{P}(X)$. \\ \end{lemma}
+If $M$ is a maximal ideal of $\mathcal{P}(X)$ then $\mathcal{P}(\eta)^{\ast}(M)$ is convergent to the point $M\in \beta X=\Spec\mathcal{P}(X)$. \end{lemma}